OfficeDev/office-js-docs-pr/docs/develop/enable-nested-app-authentication-in-your-add-in.md

 ## Acquire your first token

 The tokens acquired by MSAL.js via NAA will be issued for your Azure app registration ID.
-In this code sample, we acquire a token for the Microsoft Graph API.
-The token is acquired silently if the user has an active session with Microsoft Entra ID.
+In this code sample, you acquire a token for the Microsoft Graph API.
+If the user has an active session with Microsoft Entra ID the token is acquired silently.
 If not, the library prompts the user to sign in interactively.
 The token is then used to call the Microsoft Graph API.

-The following steps show the pattern to use for acquiring a token:
+The following steps show the pattern to use for acquiring a token.

 1. Specify your scopes.
 NAA supports incremental and dynamic consent so always request the minimum scopes needed for your code to complete its task.
 1. Call `acquireTokenSilent`.
 This will get the token without requiring user interaction.